 Welcome to HCPS Family and Community Engagement

-The Family and Community Engagement — or FACE Department — is committed to building resource-rich school communities, bridging high impact collaborations and partnerships, and boosting transformative family engagement.
+The HCPS Division of Family and Community Engagement — or FACE — is committed to building resource-rich school communities, bridging high impact collaborations and partnerships, and boosting transformative family engagement.
 As the “FACE” of HCPS we pride ourselves on genuine connections and relationships with our families.

 We build relationships and resource-rich school communities.